svnv-svsv-jm/init-new-project/src/README.md

 ## Technologies

-* This projct uses `make` commands to facilitate users and developers.
+- This projct uses `make` commands to facilitate users and developers.

-* This project contains a working Docker image.
+- This project contains a working Docker image.
 You can build and develop in a container running this image if you experience problems in simply installing this project in a virtual environment.
 You can launch a development container by running `make dev-container`.
 Check [here](https://code.visualstudio.com/docs/remote/create-dev-container) why you'd like to do this.

-* We use [pytest](https://docs.pytest.org/en/7.1.x/) with the following plugins: [pylint](https://pylint.pycqa.org/en/latest/) and [mypy](http://www.mypy-lang.org/).
+- We use [pytest](https://docs.pytest.org/en/7.1.x/) with the following plugins: [pylint](https://pylint.pycqa.org/en/latest/) and [mypy](http://www.mypy-lang.org/).
 [Coverage](https://coverage.readthedocs.io/en/6.4.4/) is also enforced.

-* The project is currently based on [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/).

-* For reproducibility of experiments, we are planning to use a combination of [Hydra](https://hydra.cc/) and [PyTorch Lightning](https://pytorch-lightning.readthedocs.io/en/latest/).
-Check out [this repository](https://github.com/ashleve/lightning-hydra-template) for an example.

 ## Project's layout